Caroline Simmons

 Caroline B. Simmons (born February 10, 1986) is an American politician serving as the mayor of Stamford, Connecticut.
 A member of the Democratic Party, she previously served as state representative for Connecticut's 144th District, where she was the youngest female legislator in Connecticut state office.
 She is married to former State Senator Art Linares, a Republican.
 Simmons won the 2021 Stamford mayoral election, becoming the city's first female mayor.
+She won reelection in 2025 in a landslide.

 Early life and education

 Simmons was born February 10, 1986 in Greenwich, Connecticut, one of five children, to Steven J. Simmons (born 1946), a graduate of Cornell University and Harvard Law School, a former professor at University of California, Irvine, and a cable entrepreneur turned contemporary artist, and Mary "Eileen" Simmons (née Haggerty; born 1949).
 Her father, who is originally from Long Island, is being described as moderate Republican and her mother as moderate Democrat.
 Her younger brother is Nick Simmons.

-She was the president of her high school, captain of three varsity sports and a two-time All-American lacrosse player.
+She was the president of her high school Greenwich Academy, captain of three varsity sports and a two-time All-American lacrosse player.
 She earned her bachelor's degree from Harvard College in 2008, where she majored in Government.
 While in college, Simmons played on the varsity lacrosse team and spent a semester studying abroad at the American University in Egypt.